The Lakers might be looking for a little more than revenge after last week’s loss to the Nuggets.

-Following the incident on Friday, Lonzo took the highroad in his post game interviews, despite Luke Walton getting so charged up.
+Following the incident on Friday, Lonzo took the highroad in his post game interviews, despite Luke Walton getting so charged up during the actual game.

 This is as dismissive of someone as I’ve seen Lonzo Ball.
 He said the Lakers remembered Jamal Murray’s “punk move” when he dribbled around Ball at the end of a 115-100 Nuggets win on Dec.
 2. “Like I said, he going to do the circus stuff,” Ball said.
 “I’m not feeding into it.” pic.twitter.com/xuXtxPzQqk